• Skip to primary navigation

 Dry ingredients combined together in a large metal mixing bowl.

-STEP 2: Combine the gluten free flour, baking powder, baking soda, salt and cinnamon in a large bowl.
+STEP 2: Combine the gluten free flour, baking powder, baking soda, salt and cinnamon in a large mixing bowl.
 Whisk together until well mixed.

 An egg cracked into a small metal mixing bowl.